leandrolerena/unibe_appointment-scheduler/README.md

 Note that in the source code, the entity for a service is 'Queue'.
 This is because I want to add some properties of queues to make the time-slot assignments more fair.

+You can find more details in the [presentation file](presentation.pdf).

 **this project uses python 3.11.
 If you don't have python 3.11 installed, you may want to run it in docker (see at the bottom of this file)**

 ## How to use